alanwhite/pbspec/docs/ux/ux_interaction_design.md

 │       ├── Drag                           (⌘⇧G)
 │       ├── Rough                          (⌘⇧R)
 │       └── ... (all drum embellishments)
-├── Change Embellishment ▶ (if note has embellishment) │   └── [Same submenu as Add]
-├── Remove Embellishment (if note has embellishment) ├── ─────────────
+├── ─────────────
 ├── Duration ▶
 │   ├── Whole Note                         (1)